kapilsharma/WhatsNewInPHP8/content/001-introduction.md

 I'd like to specially mention [stitcher.io blogs](https://stitcher.io/blog/page-1), which help me to understand a few RFC in details.

 I used free service of [canva.com](https://www.canva.com) to design the cover page of the book and would like to thanks them for providing an online tool to create a free book cover.

+## Issues

+If you find any issue in the book, feel free to send a PR or at least [create a bug report (issue at https://github.com/kapilsharma/WhatsNewInPHP8/issues)](https://github.com/kapilsharma/WhatsNewInPHP8/issues) on GitHub.
+I will frequently check the issue and fix the issues in next version of the book.

+## Improvements, book version

+There is a chance of improvement in every work.
+I'll be doing it myself and fixing the issue raised by others.
+Make sure you have latest version of the book.
+Book version is given at the top of the introduction section of the book and on [GitHub (https://github.com/kapilsharma/whatsnewinphp8)](https://github.com/kapilsharma/whatsnewinphp8).
+If you find you have older version, please download the newer version of the book with bug fix and new features.